 The humanitarian crisis caused by escalating violence in Myanmar’s Rakhine State is causing suffering on a catastrophic scale.
-As of 11 December, there are nearly 860,000 Rohingya refugees in Cox’s Bazar – of whom 646,000 have arrived since 25 August.
-Not only has the pace of new arrivals since 25 August made this the fastest growing refugee crisis in the world, the concentration of refugees in Cox’s Bazar is now amongst the densest in the world.
+As of 24 May, there are an estimated 905,000 refugees in Cox’s Bazar.
+Not only has the pace of arrivals since 25 August made this the fastest growing refugee crisis in the world, the concentration of refugees in Cox’s Bazar is now amongst the densest in the world.
 Refugees arriving in Bangladesh—mostly women and children—are traumatized, and some have arrived with injuries caused by gunshots, shrapnel, fire and landmines.

 To date, CERF has allocated $19 million to support urgent relief efforts for the most vulnerable new arrivals and enable humanitarian partners to scale up the humanitarian response.
 But more funding is needed to address the outstanding needs.